(TCM) Transmission Control Module

 TFT: The transmission fluid temperature sensor is located inside the transmission.
 The TCM uses this information to monitor the transmission's fluid temperature.

-TSS: The turbine shaft speed sensor informs the TCM of turbine shaft speed.
+TSS: The turbine shaft speed sensor informs the TCM of the turbine shaft speed.

 Pressure Sensors: The TCM uses these sensors to verify that the desired hydraulic circuit is under pressure.